AndyMc3000/ci-ms2-party-chef/README.md

 1. The Homepage;
 * It should have a navigation bar with individual links to each page and a 'MyMenu' modal.
 The navigation bar should also be fixed to the top of the page view.
-* It should contain a call-to-action to promote a no-oblidgation consultation.
+* It should contain a call-to-action and button to allow a user to contact Party Chef.
 This should link to the contact page.
 * It should contain a features/benefits section containing 4 principle featires under the following headings; 'Who We Are', 'Our Services', 'Our Menu's', and 'Talk to us'.
 * It should contain a list of menu's (each within its own accordion) under the following headings; 'Canapés', 'Starters', 'Main Course', 'Something Sweet', and 'Drinks'.
 * The menu accordions should contain a list of menu item to include a photo, description, and an 'Add to MyMenu' button.
 When the 'Add to MyMenu' button is clicked, an item is added to the users MyMenu (i.e. shopping cart).
 * The users MyMenu (a modal) can be accessed by clicking on the MyModal button in the Nav bar.
 Within the MyMenu modal, a user can change the quantity of an item or remove an item.
-* A user can also send a copy of the menu to Party Chef, along with additional information which must be included, in order to request a quote an confirm availablity.
+* A user can also send a copy of the menu to Party Chef, along with additional information which must be included, in order to request a quote and confirm availablity.
 The extra information will come from a form in the MyMenu modal which a user must complete.
 The form will ask for; Name, Email, Telephone number, Party date, Party start time, Location, Service Type.
 A copy of the quote request will also be sent to the user by email.
 * It should contain a gallery of photographs highlighting recent events and food displays.
 * It should contain a section to show Testimonial quotes.
 * It should have a further navigation section in the footer.
 The footer will also contain links to all Party Chef's social media channels.

 2. The Contact page;
-* It should have a navigation bar with individual links to each page and a 'MyMenu' modal.
+* It should have a navigation bar with individual links to each site page.
 * It should contain a section to show the address and phone number of the Party Chef Headquarters.
 * It should include a Google Map with markers to show the individual Party Chef offices around the country.
 And when a user clicks on a marker, and 'info window' should popup to show the contacts details and address for that office.
 * It should also contain a contact form to allow a user to submit a query to Party Chef.